cdibbs/angular-typed-storage/README.md

 view models from browser storage (either localStorage or sessionStorage).

 ## What it is not
-In some browsers like Internet Explorer, it cannot be a drop-in replacement for localStorage or sessionStorage when using property- or dictionary-style references (as opposed to .getItem()/.setItem).
+In some browsers, such as Internet Explorer, it cannot be a drop-in replacement for localStorage or sessionStorage when using property- or dictionary-style references (as opposed to .getItem()/.setItem).
 The specific Javascript feature we use for this is the Proxy class.
 See Mozilla's notes on [browser support for the Proxy class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Browser_compatibility)), for more information.